 The Board of Directors may grant to employees, directors and consultants restricted stock, options to purchase common stock, or stock purchase rights at terms and prices determined by the Board under the PCTEL Stock Plan ("Stock Plan") which expires in 2025.
-Under the Stock Plan, restricted share awards are deducted from the shares available in the Stock Plan at a ratio of 1.78 stock option awards are deducted from the shares available in the Stock Plan at a ratio of 1.70, options to acquire 450,884 shares were outstanding and a total of 2,847,992 shares remain available for future grants.
+Under the Stock Plan, restricted share awards are deducted from the shares available in the Stock Plan at a ratio of 1.78 stock option awards are deducted from the shares available in the Stock Plan at a ratio of 1.0.
+As of December 31, 2017, options to acquire 450,884 shares were outstanding and a total of 2,847,992 shares remain available for future grants.